Greg-T8/Notebook/topics/tools/powershell/practical-automation-with-powershell/ch6-making-adaptable-automations/index.md

 New-ModuleTemplate @module
 ```

-You can then add the following code to the .psm1 file to automatically import the functions from the `Public` folder.
+Next add the following code to the .psm1 file to automatically import the functions from the `Public` folder.
+You won't see any commands when you initially import the module.
+You need to populate the functions in the Public folder for the commands to show up.

 ```powershell
 $Path = Join-Path $PSScriptRoot 'Public'